List of 40 Famous Forests in India to visit

 Silent Valley National Park homestay

-Sariska Tiger Reserve is a dry deciduous forest of western India, extending the Kathiawar-Gir region that stretches from Gujarat.
+Sariska Tiger Reserve is a dry deciduous forest in western India that extends from Gujarat to the Kathiawar-Gir region.
 Dhok trees form the major vegetation of this area.

 The forest type is mainly arid, combining grasslands and scrublands.
 It was a part of the Project Tiger programme launched by the Indian government in 1978 and thus gained the status of a tiger reserve.